this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 Mrs. Meyer’s Candles

-- I wasn’t able to find a full list of ingredients which is a little concerning but their description of “100% natural non-GMO soy wax, cotton wick, phthalate-free fragrance and essential oil” on Amazon leads me to believe I can burn this candle without damaging my dogs.
+- I wasn’t able to find a full list of ingredients which is a little concerning but their description of “100% natural non-GMO soy wax, cotton wick, phthalate-free fragrance and essential oil” on Amazon which leads me to believe I can burn this candle without damaging my dogs.

 I hope you found reading this as helpful as I did researching it!
 And of course, I would love to hear your thoughts in the comments below.